LeadRDRK/OpenBureau/docs/Config.md

 - `USER_TIMEOUT`: How long it takes before the server disconnects from a client if they don't identify themselves, in milliseconds.
 Default: 10000
 - `LOG_PRIVATE_CHAT`: Log private chat messages.
 Value is a boolean.
 If `VERBOSE` is enabled, special message values will also be logged.
 - `LOG_TAG`: Tag to append onto log messages.
 Useful for identifying log messages from multiple servers using the same output.
 - `WELCOME_MSG`: Message to send to users when they first join the server.
 Does not contain the system chat prefix.
+Newlines can be included in the message by using `\n`
 - `SYSTEM_CHAT_PREFIX`: The system chat prefix when sending system messages using the `chat` command.
 Default: `[System] `
 - `VERBOSE`: Enable verbose logging.
 Value is a boolean.